Azeirah/K70-RGB-shader-animations/readme.md

 # 3. Viewing and previewing animations

 An animation can be viewed on your keyboard using `node playRGBFile.js <filename.rgb>`.
 You can preview the animation with `preview.html`

+You can find example animations inside the aptly named, `example animations` folder.